dbist/cockroach-docker/cockroach-django/README.md

 ```

 2) because operation order is important, execute `./up.sh` instead of `docker-compose up`
+	- monitor the status of services via `docker-compose logs`
 3) visit the CockroachDB UI @ https://localhost:8080 and login with username `test` and password `password`
 4) visit the HAProxy UI @ http://localhost:8081
 5) visit the Django webpage @ http://localhost:8000